How to tell a Bible story

 The power of a story

-A story is a like a picture brought to life in one’s imagination.
-It has the potential to inspire, to create interest, enlighten, and correct wrong conduct.
-A Bible story has the power to change the heart and the ability to clarify abstract truths.
+A story is like a picture brought to life in one’s imagination.
+It has the potential to inspire, create interest, enlighten, and correct wrong conduct.
+A Bible story has the power to change a heart and the ability to clarify abstract truths.
 Jesus used stories, called parables, to teach spiritual truths to adults.
-All the more as we teach these same truths to children, we should harness the power of stories to bring about spiritual understanding.
+All the more, as we teach these same truths to children, we should harness the power of stories to bring about spiritual understanding.

 Telling the story

-Whether you are telling of an event in the Bible or using a contemporary story to illustrate a truth, the way you tell the story can either make it come alive or cause it to fall flat.
+Whether you are telling an event from the Bible or using a contemporary story to illustrate a truth, the way you tell the story can either make it come alive or cause it to fall flat.

-Especially when it comes to well-known Bible stories, children who have heard a story numerous times tend to ‘switch off’ when they hear it told once again.
-When that happens, the value of the story, in terms of relating it to a spiritual truth, is diminished.
+Especially when it comes to well-known Bible stories, children who have heard a story many times tend to ‘switch off’ when they hear it again.
+When that happens, the value of the story in relating a spiritual truth is diminished.
 It is important, therefore, especially when telling a familiar story, to spend some time thinking of a fresh approach.

 Use a different perspective

 Tell the story differently by starting at an unusual point (not at the beginning).
-For example, start with the shepherds getting to the birthplace of Jesus and telling Joseph and Mary what they had just experienced out in the field.
+For example, begin with the shepherds arriving at the birthplace of Jesus and telling Joseph and Mary what they had just experienced out in the field.

 Expression

-As children are inclined to look at your face most of the time, make use of your eyes and facial expressions to hold their attention.
-Smile when you (as the person in the story) are happy; frown when you are worried or deep in thought.
-Make a mean face or an angry face or a sad face to portray the emotions of the character in the story.
+Children tend to look at your face most of the time, so use your eyes and facial expressions to hold their attention.
+Smile when your character is happy; frown when they are worried or deep in thought.
+Make a mean, angry, or sad face to show the emotions of the character in the story.

-Your hands further express what your face is saying.
-Wipe the sweat from your brow or the tears from your eyes.
+Your hands can further express what your face is saying.
+Wipe sweat from your brow or tears from your eyes.
 Chew your fingernails when you’re worried.
-Place your hand on your chin when you’re thinking deeply and hold a hand over your mouth when you’re amazed.
+Place a hand on your chin when you’re thinking deeply, and cover your mouth when you’re amazed.

-Use body language as a whole.
-Jump around when you’re excited; let your shoulders droop when you’re discouraged.
-Sit on the floor, fall to your knees or row a boat if that’s what your character is doing.
+Use your whole body to act out the story.
+Jump around when you’re excited, let your shoulders droop when you’re discouraged.
+Sit on the floor, fall to your knees, or row a boat—whatever your character is doing.

 Voice